apache/nuttx/configs/README.txt

   developed by http://pjrc.com/teensy/.
 The Teensy++ 2.0 is based on an Atmel AT90USB1286 MCU.

+configs/teensy-lc
+  This is the port of nuttx for the Teensy LC board.
+The Teensy LC is a DIP style breakout board for the MKL25Z64 and comes with a USB based bootloader.

 configs/tm4c123g-launchpad
   This is the port of NuttX to the Tiva® TM4C123G LaunchPad.
 The Tiva® TM4C123G LaunchPad Evaluation Board is a low-cost evaluation